-Semester: Fall and Spring Semester hours: 2 Sponsored by services for academic success (SAS), this course introduces major learning strategies which lead to academic success.
-Key topics include note-taking systems, scheduling methods, memory principles, academic resources and test-taking strategies.
-Students are provided with classrelated assignments that encourage study skills mastery.
+Semester: Fall and Spring Semester hours: 2 Sponsored by Services for Academic Success (SAS), this course introduces major learning strategies that lead to academic success.
+Key topics include note-taking systems, scheduling methods, memory principles, academic resources, and test-taking strategies.
+Students are provided with class-related assignments that encourage study skills mastery.
 In addition, students are provided individualized reading programs based on their present reading skills.

 Semester: Fall Semester hours: 1 This weekend will serve as an introduction both to Habitat for Humanity and a local affiliate program.
 Students will be invited to learn about both the goals and intentions of a service program (by reading a book by the program’s founder) and the personal impact it has in communities and the impact it has on a volunteer (through active participation).
 By meeting a family who will be living in the home we are building, students will be able to hear first-hand accounts of the struggles of low-income families and the difference programs such as Habitat for Humanity make in the lives of individuals and families.

 The program is designed for students in their first or second year, but will not be limited to underclassmen.
 The local Habitat for Humanity affiliate may need to supplement our volunteer group with other local volunteers while we are on site, including those who are accepted by the affiliated Habitat for Humanity to receive a home.
-This interaction allows students to work side by side with future homeowners, past homeowners and volunteers who have a lot of experience with construction and the Habitat for Humanity program.
+This interaction allows students to work side-by-side with future homeowners, past homeowners, and volunteers who have experience with construction and the Habitat for Humanity program.

 Students will learn more details about on-site safety, accommodations, dining, transportation, and packing lists at the required orientation.
 All registered students will receive a message regarding the day and time of this mandatory orientation during the first weeks of class.
 After the add/drop period, students may join the group without taking the course for credit.

 Semester: Fall Semester hours: 3 This course provides an introduction to Arabic language through mastering the alphabet system.
-It emphasizes on the four language skills of reading, writing, listening and speaking.
-It presents basic vocabulary acquisition and it is an exploration of the Arab World culture.
-Textbook: Alif Baa with DVDs
+It emphasizes the four language skills – reading, writing, listening, and speaking.
+It presents basic vocabulary acquisition, and it is an exploration of the Arab world culture.

 Semester: On Demand Semester hours: 2 This course focuses on the various facets of career search and choice.
 Students will assess their skills, values, interests, and aptitudes to see where they fit in the world of work.
 Topics include information about job market trends, job search skills, resume writing, and interviewing.